Kvapiwala/java_lambdas/README.md

 }
 ```

-This makes the code flexible: you can change the happiness test without modifying the method logic.
+This makes the code really flexible and efficient as you can change the happiness test without modifying the method logic.

 ## Program Behavior